OxFA process: Biomass pretreatment

 Water-insoluble biomass must be shredded to an appropriate size to enhance the surface area at which the reaction takes place.
 Water-soluble biomass needs no special pretreatment.

 Biomass oxidation

 The reaction is carried out at 363 K and 30 bar oxygen partial pressure, either as pure oxygen or air.
 Since hot formic acid is corrosive, suitable autoclaves (e.g. Hastelloy) must be used.
 Reaction times depend on the reactivity of the feed.
 For example, microcrystalline cellulose is converted to 15 and 22% after 24 h and 66 h, respectively, whereas the more reactive xylan is converted to 88% and 94% respectively.

 The use of additives more than doubles the reaction rates, especially for the refractory compound cellulose.
 If p-toluenesulfonic acid is used as the additive, conversion of cellulose rises from 22% to 68% after 66 h.

 Under the reaction conditions, overoxidation of the produced formic acid does not occur.
-In another recent examples, formic acid was produced from biomass-derived sugars using hydrogen peroxide as the oxidant over heterogeneous catalysts.
+In another recent example, formic acid was produced from biomass-derived sugars using hydrogen peroxide as the oxidant over heterogeneous catalysts.